IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 > those._
 ![Replace with your ViewModel Tier class diagram 1, etc.](Codecoverage.png) Our NeedFileDAO is not fully tested but when we add a few more tests it should be at 100% coverage.
+Sprint 4: All unit testing for the NeedFileDAO is fully tested and finished adding the extra test.
+The test coverage is at 100%.

 ## Ongoing Rationale
 2/21/24: Sprint 1 completed